 At the end of the lobby, there is also a small souvenir shop stocked up with silk sarees, wooden toys, clay products and other artifacts.

 I stayed in the Deluxe Room.
 The room was cozy with pops of colors and quirky patterns planking the queen size bed.
-The bedroom was well-appointed with a study table, well-stocked bathroom amenities, wall-size mirror, couch, coffee maker, iron board, iron box to name a few.
+The bedroom was well-appointed with a study table, well-stocked bathroom amenities, wall-size mirror, couch, coffee maker, iron board and iron box.

 But what made the cut was the way the local culture has been blended into the room décor in the form of Chennapatnama wooden toys and paintings of Mysore silk sarees patterns that adorn the walls.
 Quite thoughtful I must say.